OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-06.md

 ## 1 Kings 6:28

-He also overlaid the cherubim with gold.
+He also covered the cherubim with gold.

 ---